Christmas / Ideas

 • Buying color-coordinated sets every year.
 Department store "complete tree decor sets" change palettes every season, which means your tree never builds layered character.
 Buy ornaments individually within your locked palette and let them accumulate.

-2. Buy a foundation set — a wreath, garland for the mantel, ornaments in the dominant color, stockings
+2. Buy a foundation set: a wreath, garland for the mantel, ornaments in the dominant color, stockings.

-3. Add patterns in one place only — if you want plaid, use it for a tree skirt OR a runner OR ribbon, but not all three the first year
+3. Add patterns in one place only.
+If you want plaid, use it for a tree skirt OR a runner OR ribbon, but not all three the first year.